smitpi/PSGalleryReport/README.md

 Feel free to use the Discussion section of this repository to talk about specific modules.
 If you think there should be another type of report, feel https://github.com/jdhitsolutions/PSGalleryReport/issuesfree to submit a Feature Request in the [Issues](https://github.com/jdhitsolutions/PSGalleryReport/issues) section of this repository.

 > :warning: This project is __not__ a PowerShell module for you to install and run yourself.
-The repository is a location for reports that I am generating and publishing.
-You are welcome to take the scripts I am using and create your won reports.
+This repository is a location for reports that I am generating and publishing.
+You are welcome to take my scripts and use them as the basis for your own reporting.on

 ## Reports